-4.8.4 Other Mesa Public Library Spaces
+4.8.3 Other Library Spaces

-Note that the Mesa Public Library downstairs rotunda, Youth Services Program-RoomZone area, upstairs-third floor rotunda, and Gallery/Reading Roomart gallery are also closed or non-public forums.
+Note that the Mesa Public Library downstairs rotunda, Youth Services Zone area, third floor rotunda, and art gallery are also closed or non- public forums.
 At the White Rock Branch Library the stage, fireplace area, and large study tables are closed or non-public forums.
-These spaces are not public meeting spaces and are intended to be used for
+These spaces are not public meeting spaces and are intended to be used for Library-related or Library-sponsored or County-sponsored programs, displays and events, which may include the sale of event-related items.
+They may not be reserved by the public nor used for meetings.